MKiessling/DBMS/Readme.md

 --------

 1. Connect to host
-2. select the table you want to work with
+2. Select the table you want to work with
 3. Work ;)